-On September 24, 2020, Corby signed an agreement with its ultimate parent whereby Corby will continue to represent PR brands for a five-year and three-month period beginning July 1, 2021.
-The agreement required a payment of an upfront fee of \$54.5 million which was paid September 28, 2021, which Corby funded through its deposits in cash management pools.
-See Note 27, "Related Party Transactions," for further information.
+On September 24, 2020 Corby signed an agreement with its ultimate parent whereby Corby will continue to represent PR Brands for a five year and three-month period beginning July 1, 2021.
+The agreement required a payment of an up-front fee of \$54.5 million which was paid September 28, 2021, which Corby funded through its deposits in cash management pools.
+See Note 27, "Related Party Transactions" for further information.

 During the fourth quarter of fiscal 2022, the Company recorded a non-cash impairment charge against trademarks related to the Foreign Affair wine brands of \$2,130.
-See Note 14, "Impairment Charge," for further information.
+See Note 14, "Impairment Charge" for further information.

-14. Impairment Charge
+14. IMPAIRMENT CHARGE

 The Company tests goodwill and indefinite-lived intangibles (trademarks and licences) for impairment on an annual basis.
-The carrying value of goodwill and indefinite-lived intangibles at June 30, 2022, along with the data and assumptions applied to the CGUs of the Case Goods segment, are as follows:
+The carrying value of goodwill and indefinite-lived intangibles at June 30, 2022, along with the data and assumptions applied to the CGUs of the Case Goods Segment are as follows:

+Carrying]

+Carrying Value 9 Terminal

+Value Trademarks B Discount Grow th

-Carrying Carrying Value Terminal Value Goodwill i Trademarks and Licences Discount Rate Growth Rate Case Goods segment \$ 8,757 \$ 15,331 9.0% to 12.6% 1.2% to 2.8%
+Goodw ill & Licences Rate Rate

+Case Goods Segment \$ 8,757 \$ 15,33 2 9.0% to 12.6% 1.2% to 2.8%